drivendataorg/zamba/docs/install.md

 ### [Python](https://www.python.org/) 3.6

-We recommend [Python installation using Anaconda](https://www.anaconda.com/download/) for all platforms, for more information about how to install Anaconda, here are some useful Youtube videos of installation on different platforms:
+We recommend [Python installation using Anaconda](https://www.anaconda.com/download/) for all platforms, for more information about how to install Anaconda, here are some useful YouTube videos of installation on different platforms:

  - [Anaconda download link](https://www.anaconda.com/download/)